Wichita County Court Records

 Common Probate Fees

-Probate filing fees in Wichita County are established by the Texas Legislature and may be supplemented by local court costs.
+Probate filing fees in Wichita County are set by the Texas Legislature and may be supplemented by local court costs.
 Typical fee categories include:

 • Filing an application to probate a will or for administration